aseno027/CS-149-Operating-Systems/A5/README.md

-**Assignment 3 FA23**
+**Assignment 5 FA23**

-* Description: In this assignment, we developed a program named matrixmult_multiw that executes multiple matrix multiplications in parallel.
-This program reads a single A matrix and any number of additional W matrices as command-line arguments.
-Each pair of A and Wi matrices will be processed in parallel by spawning child processes that execute the matrixmult_parallel program.
-The results of these matrix multiplications, along with diagnostic messages, will be written to output and error files.
+* Description: This C program, matrixmult_multiwa.c, extends the functionality of Assgt3, introducing a dynamic approach to handle an arbitrary number of input matrices.
+It continuously reads new matrices (Anew) from stdin, multiplying each Anew with pre-existing Wi matrices in child processes.
+The resulting matrices are stored and dynamically reallocated in memory as needed.
 * Author names: Abel Seno & Amirali Marsahifar
 * Author emails: abel.seno@sjsu.edu & amirali.marashifar@sjsu.edu
-* Last modified date: 10/11/2023
+* Last modified date: 11/20/2023
-* Creation date: 10/7/2023
+* Creation date: 11/9/2023

 **Code:**

-* **Important:** Compile the program "matrixmult_parallel.c" before compiling matrixmult_multiw.c to create "./matrixmult_parallel" which is used in matrixmult_multiw.c
+* **Important:** Compile the program "matrixmult.c" before compiling matrixmult_multiw.c to create "./matrixmult" which is used in matrixmult_multiwa.c

-* Compile this program first: gcc -o matrixmult_parallel matrixmult_parallel.c -Wall -Werror
+* Compile this program first: gcc -o matrixmult matrixmult.c -Wall -Werror

-* Then compile the program: gcc -o matrixmult_multiw matrixmult_multiw.c -Wall -Werror
+* Then compile the program: gcc -o matrixmult_multiwa matrixmult_multiwa.c -Wall -Werror

 **Test Cases:**

-* Test cases are located in the A3/test directory.
+* Test cases are located in the A5/test directory.
 * To run them, use the following command format:
-	./matrixmult_multiw test/[TestFileNameA] test/[TestFileNameW1] test/[TestFileNameW2] ... test/[TestFileNameWn]
+	./matrixmult_multiwa test/[TestFileNameA] test/[TestFileNameW1] test/[TestFileNameW2] ... test/[TestFileNameWn]

 **Test Case:**

-**Input:** ./matrixmult_multiw test/A1.txt test/W1.txt test/W2.txt test/W3.txt
+**Input:** ./matrixmult_multiwa test/A1.txt test/W1.txt test/W2.txt test/W3.txt

 **Then:** There will be six new files create which are three somePID.out and three somePID.err files.

 **Example Output:**

-	$ ./matrixmult_multiw test/A1.txt test/W1.txt test/W2.txt test/W3.txt
+	$ ./matrixmult_multiwa test/A1.txt test/W1.txt test/W2.txt test/W3.txt
+	test/A2.txt
+	test/A3.txt
+	test/A1.txt

-	$ cat 7255.out
+	$ cat 4557.out
-	Starting command 1: child 7255 pid of parent 7254
+	Starting command 1: child 4557 pid of parent 4556
-	test/A1.txt = [
-	10 30 40 50 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	]
-	test/W1.txt = [
+	test/W1.txt
-	1 3 4 5 1 0 0 0
-	2 4 5 0 0 0 0 0
-	1 1 5 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	0 0 0 0 0 0 0 0
-	]
-	Result of test/A1.txt*test/W1.txt = [
+	test/A1.txt
+	test/A2.txt
+	test/A3.txt
+	test/A1.txt
+	Resulting Matrix:
 	110 190 390 50 10 0 0 0
 	0 0 0 0 0 0 0 0
 	0 0 0 0 0 0 0 0